- The Venture Capital Diversity Gap and Why It Matters - October 5, 2021

 As an Asian-American woman and a venture investor myself, I know this to be true — that investing in startups owned by people of color is key to unlocking innovation, elevating underserved communities and fostering long-term economic success.

-It’s not just socially responsible, it’s fiscally responsible
+Investing in minority-owned startups is not just socially responsible, it’s fiscally responsible

-Supporting minority entrepreneurs is both a socially responsible move and an economic necessity.
+Supporting minority-owned businesses is both a socially responsible move and an economic necessity.
 Investing in minority founders is poised to have some very tangible benefits.
 The National Association of Investment Companies recently released a report on the promising economic positioning of minority business enterprises (MBEs), which raised an interesting theory; the idea is that, if MBEs were to reach the average revenues generated by majority-white businesses, it would boost the U.S. GDP by a whopping $1.37 trillion.

 The same report found that minority-focused funds often produce higher yields than their competitors.
 Such an economic boost, especially in the aftermath of a global pandemic, could be an economic game-changer.
 The problem is not a lack of success on the part of POC entrepreneurs, but rather a lack of commitment on the part of investors to seek out diversity in their sourcing of investment candidates.
 Without access to capital, even the most innovative companies will fail to scale.